-In this blog, we spoke to Dr Lesley Howell, Lecturer in Pharmaceutical and Medicinal Chemistry and Programme Director for the Chemical Research MSc at the School of Biological and Chemical Sciences (SBCS).
+In this blog, we spoke to Lesley Howell, Senior Lecturer in Pharmaceutical and Medicinal Chemistry at the School of Biological and Chemical Sciences (SBCS).
 Dr Howell explains how she became a lecturer and her passion for teaching.

 Dr Howell joined QMUL in 2017 from the University of East Anglia where she was a Lecturer in Medicinal Chemistry.
-Lesley also teaches undergraduate modules in pharmaceutical chemistry, advanced pharmaceutical chemistry, drug design and development and professional skills for chemists.
+Lesley also teaches on both undergraduate and postgraduate modules.

 What do you enjoy most about your role at the school?